marty90/WebTrafficGenerator/Readme.md

  *  `-t timeout, --timeout timeout`
                         Timeout in seconds after declaring failed a visit.
                         Default is 30.
+ *  `-m, --save_metadata`
+                        If set, an additional file is stored for each requested page.
+It contains request time, URL and loading time in json format.

 ## 4. Output format